Origins of the Wild and Scenic Rivers Bill

 Klamath River and Drainages

-The Klamath, Cal Salmon, and Scott received designation on January 19, 1981 from the mouth of the Klamath to 3,600 feet below Iron Gate Dam.
-The Salmon River from its confluence with the Klamath to the confluence of the North and South Forks of the Salmon River.
-The North Fork of the Salmon River from the Salmon River confluence to the southern boundary of the Marble Mountain Wilderness Area.
-The South Fork of the Salmon River from the Salmon River confluence to the Cecilville Bridge.
-The Scott River from its confluence with the Klamath to its confluence with Schackleford Creek.
+The Klamath, Cal Salmon, and Scott received designation on January 19, 1981.
+The Klamath is protected from the mouth of the Klamath to 3,600 feet below Iron Gate Dam.
+The Salmon from its confluence with the Klamath to the confluence of the North and South Forks of the Salmon.
+The North Fork of the Salmon from the Salmon River confluence to the southern boundary of the Marble Mountain Wilderness Area.
+The South Fork of the Salmon from the Salmon River confluence to the Cecilville Bridge.
+The Scott from its confluence with the Klamath to its confluence with Schackleford Creek.
 All of Wooley Creek.
 A total of 286 miles: 11.7 miles Wild, 23.5 miles Scenic, and 250.8 miles Recreation.
 Outstandingly Remarkable Values of Klamath Recreation Section and the Cal Salmon Scenic Section: Fish.

-The Kings River from the Middle Fork and South Fork Confluence downstream to 1595 feet above sea level received Wild designation in 1987 for outstandingly remarkable values of scenery, recreation, wildlife, and historic.
+The Kings River from the Middle Fork and South Fork Confluence downstream to 1595 feet above sea level.
+It received Wild designation in 1987 for outstandingly remarkable values of scenery, recreation, wildlife, and historic.